 Our country — especially the veteran community — is combating a health crisis: suicide.

-This September during Suicide Prevention Month, we need your help to shatter the stigma surrounding mental health care and to spread a simple, yet extremely important message: YOU MATTER.
+We need your help to shatter the stigma surrounding mental health care and to spread a simple, yet extremely important message: YOU MATTER.

 It is more than a slogan or catchy campaign.
 YOU MATTER is a universal message that everyone — especially the veteran community we serve at Boot Campaign — need to hear.